Painkiller 2004 Linux Game Server in Docker

 Quick start with Docker

 By default, Docker uses the bridge network wich has its own subnet range.
 This network requires you to publish ports.
 Alternatively, you can use the host network which uses the IP addresses of your host network.
 You don't need to publish ports in case of the host network.
-However, you may need to pass +interface
+However, you may need to pass +interface or Cfg_NetworkInterface to the Docker container if you have multiple interfaces on your host.
+This will tell the pkserver binary to run on a particular IP address that has access to the internet.

 Docker default bridge network